avaxar/kithare/README.md

 ## Building

 - Kithare uses a python helper script to make building easier.
-So in order to build Kithare, you need Python 3.6 or above installed
+So in order to build Kithare, you need Python v3.8 or above installed if you are building on Windows, and Python v3.6 or above installed if you are building on other OSes.
 - For advanced usage, you may checkout the "build.py" file, which contains instructions on how to use the build script to achieve more things
 - A basic HOWTO to building Kithare is given below